Institutional & Family Asset Management LLC Purchases 5,679 Shares of Intel Co. (NASDAQ:INTC)

 Intel (NASDAQ:INTC) last announced its earnings results on Wednesday, October 20th.
 The chip maker reported $1.71 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.11 by $0.60.
 The company had revenue of $19.19 billion during the quarter, compared to analysts’ expectations of $18.22 billion.
 Intel had a net margin of 26.89% and a return on equity of 28.74%.
 During the same quarter in the previous year, the business posted $1.11 earnings per share.
 Research analysts anticipate that Intel Co. will post 5.28 EPS for the current fiscal year.

 A number of research analysts have weighed in on the stock.
-Citigroup cut their price target on shares of Intel from $57.00 to $52.00 and set a “neutral” rating on the stock in a research note on Friday, October 22nd.
-The Goldman Sachs Group reiterated a “sell” rating and issued a $44.00 price objective (down from $51.00) on shares of Intel in a report on Friday, October 22nd.
-Barclays lifted their price objective on shares of Intel from $45.00 to $50.00 and gave the company an “underweight” rating in a report on Wednesday.
-UBS Group downgraded shares of Intel from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $73.00 to $58.00 in a report on Friday, October 22nd.
-Finally, Evercore ISI lowered their price objective on shares of Intel from $60.00 to $55.00 and set an “underperform” rating on the stock in a report on Friday, October 22nd.
+Robert W. Baird cut their price target on shares of Intel from $85.00 to $60.00 and set an “outperform” rating on the stock in a research note on Friday, October 22nd.
+Evercore ISI lowered their price objective on shares of Intel from $60.00 to $55.00 and set an “underperform” rating on the stock in a report on Friday, October 22nd.
+Tigress Financial lifted their price objective on shares of Intel from $68.00 to $72.00 and gave the company a “buy” rating in a report on Tuesday, January 4th.
+Roth Capital lowered their price objective on shares of Intel from $60.00 to $53.00 and set a “neutral” rating on the stock in a report on Friday, October 22nd.
+Finally, Morgan Stanley set a $55.00 price objective on shares of Intel in a report on Tuesday, December 7th.
 Eleven analysts have rated the stock with a sell rating, fifteen have given a hold rating and ten have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $57.71.

 About Intel